polca/premise/docs/transform.rst

 The required surface of PV panel in the dataset is then adjusted like so::

-    new_surface = current_surface * (1 / scaling_factor)
+    new_surface = current_surface * scaling_factor

-For scenario years beyond 2050, 2050 efficiency values are used.
+The mean, minimum and maximum module efficiencies are propagated as a triangular uncertainty on the panel surface exchange.
+For years between anchor points, *premise* interpolates the efficiency values linearly.
+For years outside the CSV range, it extrapolates them linearly and clips the resulting efficiencies to the 10-30% interval.
+The update is applied only when the projected mean efficiency is higher than the efficiency inferred from the existing dataset.

-The table below provides such an example where a 450 kWp flat-roof installation sees its current (2020) module efficiency improving from 20% to 26% by 2050.
+The table below provides such an example where a 450 kWp flat-roof installation sees its current (2020) module efficiency improving from 20% to 27% by 2050.
-THe are of PV panel (and mounting system) has been multiplied by 1 / (0.26/0.20), all other inputs remaining unchanged.
+The area of PV panel (and mounting system) and the end-of-life treatment flow are multiplied by ``0.20 / 0.27 = 0.74``, all other inputs remaining unchanged.

  =================================================================== ========= ======== =======
   450kWp flat roof installation                                       before    after    unit
  =================================================================== ========= ======== =======
   photovoltaic flat-roof installation, 450 kWp, single-SI, on roof    1         1        unit inverter production, 500 kW                                         1.5       1.5      unit
-  photovoltaic mounting system, …                                     2300      1731     m2
+  photovoltaic mounting system, …                                     2300      1704     m2
-  photovoltaic panel, single-SI                                       2500      1881     m2
+  photovoltaic panel, single-SI                                       2500      1852     m2
-  treatment, single-SI PV module                                      30000     30000    kg electricity, low voltage                                            25        25       kWh
+  treatment, single-SI PV module                                      30000     22222    kg electricity, low voltage                                            25        25       kWh
-  module efficiency                                                   20%       26%      %
+  module efficiency                                                   20%       27%      %
  =================================================================== ========= ======== =======